Project AIM

 About The Project

 The literacy rate in Lakhimpur Kheri is as low as 60.56% as per Census 2011.
 The attendance rate is poor due to seasonal migration and the non-accessibility of schools.
-The schools are located far from the village and lack basic facilities like functional toilets, teaching-learning materials, proper ventilation, electricity etc
+The schools are located far from the village and lack basic facilities like functional toilets, teaching-learning materials, proper ventilation, electricity etc.

 CRY CRY Brush